omarfawzi/DTO-Hydrator/README.md

   }
  ```

-The above request will be denormalized to the class mapped to your `Input` defined in the `@ApiResource`
+The above request will be denormalized to your `Input` class defined in the `@ApiResource`
 then to your `InputTransformer` in order to be transformed to an `Entity` and persisted , so your `InputTransformer`
-would look like this .
+would look like this :

 ```
 use DtoHydrator\Factory\DtoDtoFactory;